Build a receiver

 }

-Updating the Collector’s initialization process with the receiver
+Updating the Collector initialization process with the receiver

-In order to let the receiver participate in the Collector pipelines, we need some updates into the generated otelcol-dev/components.go file, where all the Collector components are registered and instantiated.
+For the receiver to participate in the Collector pipelines, we need to make some updates in the generated otelcol-dev/components.go file where all the Collector components are registered and instantiated.

 The tailtracer receiver factory instance has to be added to the factories map so the Collector can load it properly as part of its initialization process.